Economics: From antiquity through the physiocrats

 Questions regarding distribution of resources are found throughout the writings of the Boeotian poet Hesiod and several economic historians have described him as the "first economist".
 However, the Greek word oikos was used for issues regarding how to manage a household (which was understood to be the landowner, his family, and his slaves) rather than to refer to some normative societal system of distribution of resources, which is a far more recent phenomenon.
 Although Xenophon, the author of the Oeconomicus, is credited by philologues as the source of the word "economy", modern scholarship often credits Aristotle as the first author writing on economics proper in some scattered passages, particularly in the Nicomachean Ethics, where the topic of use value vs exchange value is discussed.
 Joseph Schumpeter described 16th and 17th century scholastic writers, including Tomás de Mercado, Luis de Molina, and Juan de Lugo, as "coming nearer than any other group to being the 'founders' of scientific economics" as to monetary, interest, and value theory within a natural-law perspective.

-Two groups, who later were called "mercantilists" and "physiocrats", more directly influenced the subsequent development of the subject.
+Two groups, who were later called "mercantilists" and "physiocrats", more directly influenced the subsequent development of the subject.
 Both groups were associated with the rise of economic nationalism and modern capitalism in Europe.
-Mercantilism was an economic doctrine that flourished from the 16th to 18th century in a prolific pamphlet literature, whether of merchants or statesmen.
+Mercantilism was an economic doctrine that flourished from the 16th to the 18th century in a prolific pamphlet literature, whether of merchants or politicians.
 It held that a nation's wealth depended on its accumulation of gold and silver.
-Nations without access to mines could obtain gold and silver from trade only by selling goods abroad and restricting imports other than of gold and silver.
-The doctrine called for importing inexpensive raw materials to be used in manufacturing goods, which could be exported, and for state regulation to impose protective tariffs on foreign manufactured goods and prohibit manufacturing in the colonies.
+Nations without access to mines could obtain gold and silver through trade only by selling goods abroad and restricting imports to gold and silver.
+The doctrine called for importing inexpensive raw materials for manufacturing goods for export, and for state regulation to impose protective tariffs on foreign manufactured goods and to prohibit manufacturing in the colonies.

 Physiocrats, a group of 18th-century French thinkers and writers, developed the idea of the economy as a circular flow of income and output.
 Physiocrats believed that only agricultural production generated a clear surplus over cost, so that agriculture was the basis of all wealth.
 Thus, they opposed the mercantilist policy of promoting manufacturing and trade at the expense of agriculture, including import tariffs.
-Physiocrats advocated replacing administratively costly tax collections with a single tax on income of land owners.
+Physiocrats advocated replacing administratively costly tax collection with a single tax on landowners' income.
 In reaction against copious mercantilist trade regulations, the physiocrats advocated a policy of laissez-faire, which called for minimal government intervention in the economy.

 Adam Smith (1723–1790) was an early economic theorist.
 Smith was harshly critical of the mercantilists but described the physiocratic system "with all its imperfections" as "perhaps the purest approximation to the truth that has yet been published" on the subject.